 When you begin your research, cast a wide net in order to get a feel for the range and scope of your subject area.
 Google and Wikipedia can be useful starting points for getting a handle on your research topic, but you must exercise caution about the quality of the information that you gather from these sources.
 This Library Guide can help you to find appropriate ways to make use of Wikipedia.
 However, do note that some of your lecturers will discourage its use full-stop.

 Websites are not enough: most serious academic research requires consulting and referencing books and specialised academic journals.
 The majority of academic research is published in these forms.
-See the section on and our top-tips for academic reading for more on using these resources.
+See the section on Reading and note-making and our top-tips for academic reading for more on using these resources.
 Your gateway to research published in books (or e-books) and academic journal articles is the Library catalogue, searchable via the Library’s homepage.
 Check out any of the discipline- or subject-specific Library Guides for short videos on how to find books and journal articles.
 You can also try Google’s special tool for discovering scholarly information, called Google Scholar.